How to deal with negative triggers

 • Shame: embarrassment, humiliation, etc.

-2. Analyse the trigger
+2. Analyze the emotional trigger

 • Acceptance